CornerstonePres/cornerstone-pres/_events/2020-03-31-spiritual-practices.md

 Jeremiah 18:1-6

 This is the word that came to Jeremiah from the LORD: "Go down to the potter's house, and there I will give you my message."
 So I went down to the potter's house, and I saw him working at the wheel.
-But the pot he was shaping from the lcay was marred in his hands; so the potter formed it into another pot, shaping it as seemed best to him.
+But the pot he was shaping from the clay was marred in his hands; so the potter formed it into another pot, shaping it as seemed best to him.

 Then the word of the LORD came to me.
 He said, "Can I not do with you, Israel, as this potter does?" declares the LORD.
 "Like clay in the hand of the potter, so are you in my hand, Israel."